vmware-tanzu/application-accelerator-samples/java-rest-service/README.md

 export APP_URL=http://localhost:8080
 ```

-This can be used when interacting with the app as described in [Interacting with the running app](#interacting-with-the-running-app)
+This can be used when interacting with the app as described in [Interacting with the running app](#interacting-with-the-running-app).

 ## Tanzu Platform deployment